 - Black plastics.
 Black plastics don't get sorted properly at recycling facilities.
 Optical sorters are used to identify and sort different types of plastics, but they cannot properly read black plastic for what it is.
 In addition, there are weak markets for recycling black plastics.

 - Large plastic items such as laundry baskets, storage tubs, kids toys, landscape edging or lattice, plastic lawn furniture, etc. These items are too big to be properly sorted at the recycling facility that receives Minneapolis' recycling.
 Donate usable items or look for drop-off options for large plastic items.

 - Compostable plastics.
 Plastics labeled certified compostable with the Biodegradable Products Institute (BPI) logo, Cedar Grove Composting logo or with #7 PLA (polylactic-acid) should not be placed in the recycling.
 These plastics are not compatible to be recycled with other plastics.
 Plastics labeled with the BPI or Cedar Grove logo may be placed in an organics recycling cart for composting.

 - Plastic packaging peanuts.
 Contact your local package shipment company or moving company to see if they'll accept the peanuts for reuse.

 - Plastic silverware.
-These do not make it through the recycling facility and end up as garbage.
+These are not able to be sorted properly at the recycling facility and end up as garbage.

 - Holiday string lights.
 Hennepin County's Drop-off Facilities accept holiday lights year round.
 During the holiday season there are many other outlets to drop-off holiday lights for recycling through the Recycle Your Holidays program.